hasanbulat/tshark-arm64/README.md

-## How to compile tshark binary for arm64 architechture android
+## How to compile tshark binary for arm64 architecture android

 ### Clone this repository from github into your home directory
 	$ cd ~